juanfont/headscale/README.md

   tailscale up -login-server YOUR_HEADSCALE_URL
   ```

-6. Navigate to the URL you will get with `tailscale up`, where you can find your machine key.
+6. Navigate to the URL you will get with `tailscale up`, where you'll find your machine key.

 7. Register your machine using the headscale CLI
   ```shell
   ./headscale register YOURMACHINEKEY
   ```

+## Disclaimer

+1. I have nothing to do with Tailscale, or Tailscale Inc.
+2. The purpose of writing this was to learn how Tailscale works.
+3. I don't use Headscale myself.